 |

-Laying in wait on a Maximillian sunflower petal, this ambush bug (Phymata
+Laying in wait on or near flowers, ambush bugs (Phymata

 |